aidevjoe/LogConsole/README.md

 [![License](https://img.shields.io/cocoapods/l/LogConsole.svg?style=flat)](http://cocoapods.org/pods/LogConsole)
 [![Platform](https://img.shields.io/cocoapods/p/LogConsole.svg?style=flat)](http://cocoapods.org/pods/LogConsole)

+A handy log console tool that can output information to the console, file, and display a small console tool in App.When the tester has problems, you can view the logs directly on the iPhone without having to connect to the IDE.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.